wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-docker-registry-on-azure-blob-storage.md

-This document describes what a Docker private registry is and shows how you can deploy a Docker Registry 2.0 container image to a Docker private registry on Windows Azure using Azure Blob Storage.
+This document describes what a Docker private registry is and shows how you can deploy a Docker Registry 2.0 container image to a Docker private registry on Azure using Azure Blob Storage.

 This document assumes: